Chapter 19. INFORMATION_SCHEMA Tables

 fields that we get from SHOW

 19.12.
-The INFORMATION_SCHEMA TABLE_CONSTRAINTS Table
+The INFORMATION_SCHEMA TABLE_CONSTRAINTS

-The TABLE_CONSTRAINTS table describes
+The TABLE_CONSTRAINTS

 which tables have constraints.